ianthetechie/SwiftCGI/README.md

 change somewhat over the next few months (not quite as fast as Swift has been changing, but not quite as stable as the C++ spec).
 NOTE: The current server has the same limitations of FCGIKit, which will be remedied in the future.

-The project and demos are currently Swift 2.0 compatible, but not everything has been updated to capture the true spirit of Swift 2.0.
+SwiftCGI currently Swift 2.1 compatible, but a few things haven't been fully updated to capture the true spirit of Swift 2.
 This is in the works.

 ## Credits
 I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this